ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/update.rst

     See `Update an Object's Metadata <https://docs.threatconnect.com/en/latest/rest_api/v3/update_metadata.html>`_ for instructions on using the ``mode`` field.

 .. attention::
-    If you try to add an Attribute to a Case when the Case Attribute Type's **Max Allowed** limit has been reached, an error will occur.
+    If you try to add an Attribute to a Case when the Attribute Type's **Max Allowed** limit for Cases has been reached, the API will return a **400 - Bad Request** error.